 Lenovo AnyPen demo by cbutters

 You can get a fine point with these implements, making it easier to get precise input.
-On a non-Pro iPad, to use a fine point you need to trick the screen, as with those stylii that have a plastic disc around the tip.
+On a non-Pro iPad or other capacitive tablet, to use a fine point you need to trick the screen, for instance with those styluses that have a plastic disc around the tip.

 With AnyPen technology, no such trick is needed.
 You can use a stylus, a real pencil, a real pen, a carrot, a banana, a hammer, your finger, a screwdriver, or a stick as an input device.
 Just as long as it’s not pure plastic, most materials will work.
 Lenovo has said it’s not expensive, and they added it to the Yoga Tablet 2 without hiking up the tab a whole lot.

-It’s a capacitive touchscreen, not a resistive one.
-A carrot has skin and thus is not all that different from a finger.
-But getting a stick or graphite pencil to work is a feat on Lenovo’s part.
+AnyPen uses a capacitive touchscreen, not a resistive one.
+A carrot has skin, and thus is not all that different from a finger.
+But getting a stick or graphite pencil to work is a feat on Lenovo’s part and redefines the idea of a tablet with stylus.
 The company can be maddening with its confusing product releases, but they are doing some real R&D.

 You can use a carrot as a stylus.